mdpetters/enve160b/index.md

 I will schedule meetings with each group during weeks for which you are not fully occupied with a lab.
 We will use this time to discuss your expectations and hypotheses for upcoming labs and your findings and analysis for completed labs.
 Your participation in the meetings and in other discussions in lab will be counted as 20% of your course grade.
 Groups cannot start a lab until all members are either present or have sent me an email explaining that they will be unable to attend lab that day.

 **Late Homework**
-Late homework will receive no credit.
-An extension may be granted if the student can document extenuating circumstances related to an extensive period of excused absence between the date that the homework assigned and the homework due date.
+Late submissions will receive no credit.
+An extension with partial credit *may* be granted if the student can document extenuating circumstances related to an extensive period of excused absence between the date that the homework assigned and the due date.
 In addition, *religious observances* or other *unanticipated life events* may interfere with class attendance and homework submission.
 These *may* qualify for an extension, provided sufficient documentation is presented.

 **Definition of Letter Grades**